lkrych/dodomain/README.md

   A JWT is created when a user signs up or signs into the application.

   The authentication machinery can be found in four places in this repository.
-Authentication related endpoints(SignIn aka getToken, SignUp and LogOut) are found in the AuthenticationController: `app/controllers/authentication_controller.rb`.
+Authentication related endpoints(LogIn aka getToken, SignUp and LogOut) are found in the AuthenticationController: `app/controllers/authentication_controller.rb`.

   These endpoints use User defined methods that can be found in the User model: `app/models/user.rb` and the JsonWebToken class, a wrapper for the jwt library, which is defined in the lib folder `lib/json_web_token`.

   Two important methods on the User model are the `encrypt_password` function that takes the plaintext user password and generates a password_digest from it which is stored in the user table, and the `match_password` function that is used in the sign in request to compare an user-entered password to the password_digest on file.

 ```ruby
   #these methods are defined on the user model